underscoreio/essential-slick/src/pages/6-joins.md

   filter { case (_, room) => room.title === "Air Lock" }
 ```

-As with other queries, the filter become a `WHERE` clause in SQL.
+As with other queries, the filter becomes a `WHERE` clause in SQL.
 Something like this:

 ~~~ SQL